-The Parent from time to time makes advances to the Company for both capital expenditure and working capital needs.
-Total expenses incurred by the Parent and billed to the Company was \$3,936 and \$48,086 for the years ended March 31, 2021 and 2020, respectively, and are comprised of certain employee benefits and travel costs billed at actual costs incurred.
-The total amount of outstanding advances from the Parent was \$0 and \$7,272 at March 31, 2021 and 2020, respectively, and is recorded as payable to Parent within the balance sheets.
+The Parent from time to time makes advances to the Company for both capital expenditures and working capital needs.
+Total expenses incurred by the Parent and billed to the Company was \$0 and \$3,936 for the years ended March 31, 2022 and 2021, respectively, and are comprised of certain employee benefits and travel costs billed at actual costs incurred.
+The total amount of outstanding advances from the Parent was \$0 for the years ended March 31, 2022 and 2021.